kamui/nanoc-deploy/README.md

         google_storage_secret_access_key: your_key
         google_storage_access_key_id:     your_id

+If your provider is "aws", there's also an optional `aws_region` config:

+aws_region:     us-west-1

 You can set an optional path if you want a path prefix to your site.
 For example, the code
 below: